Bitotetpk20/LocalServerDrop/README.md

 3. Files are automatically uploaded to the local server
 4. Use the "File Vault" section to manage uploaded files
 5. Click the server button to open the web interface — the button shows your device IPv4 (for example, `192.168.1.50:8080`) inside Electron; on the same machine it may show `localhost:8080`
-6. **System Tray**: When you close the window, the app minimizes to the system tray and keeps running in the background
-   - **Right-click** the tray icon for Show/Hide/Quit options
-   - **Double-click** the tray icon to toggle window visibility
-   - The server remains active even when the window is hidden

 ### Web Interface
 1. Open any web browser